-Due diligence ensures that, before you invest in a security or with an advisor, you understand the relevant information about the security or advisor and are reasonably certain that the information you have is accurate.
+Due diligence ensures that before you invest in a security or with an advisor, you understand the relevant information about the security or advisor and are reasonably certain the information you have is accurate.

 In this article, we’ll explain due diligence in the context of individual investing choice and suggest how you can perform your own due diligence.

 What Is Due Diligence?

 Performing due diligence means that as an investor, you investigate and verify any and all information relevant to an investment decision.
 Through due diligence, you can determine whether the investment decision is a smart one based on what you know about the opportunity or person.

 In order to do that, you need to conduct research.
 There are several reasons why research benefits you:

 - It reveals information you may not have been aware of.

 - It helps you find negative indicators that might deter you from a bad investment choice.